-Based on the Core Principles for Systemically Important Payment Systems and Recommendations for Securities Settlement Systems issued by the Bank for International Settlements (BIS), the Bank monitors the payment system to maintain its safety and efficiency as one of its foremost goals.
+Based on the Core Principles for Systemically Important Payment Systems (hereinafter the Core Principles) and Recommendations for Securities Settlement Systems issued by the Bank for International Settlements (BIS), the Bank monitors the payment system to maintain its safety and efficiency as one of its foremost goals.
 Large-value payment systems monitored by the Bank include the CIFS, the CGSS, the CCHS, and the Depository and Clearing System (DCS).
 The Bank also monitors interbank settlement and clearing activities involving retail payment and electronic money.

-The Bank's monitoring activities include the following:
+In 2009, the Bank's monitoring activities included the following:

-- 1. To require each payment system operator and payment instrument issuer to provide detailed data and information on a periodic basis regarding their operations and activities. - To supervise clearing institutions to make contingency plans and business continuity plans in case of emergency. - 3.
-To invite the Financial Information Services Co., the Taiwan Depository and Clearing Corporation, and the Taiwan Clearing House to participate in the panel discussions held regularly on promoting sound operation of the payment system. - 4.
-To manage clearing institutions based on the Clearing Institutions section in the Directions for the Central Bank of the Republic of China (Taiwan) to Govern Electronic Interbank Funds Transfer and Settlement. - 5.
-To follow the Core Principles for Systemically Important Payment Systems of the BIS as guidance to govern and review payment systems.
+- The Bank continued to require each payment system operator and payment instrument issuer to provide detailed data and information on a periodic basis regarding their operations and activities. - (2) The Bank supervised clearing institutions to make contingency plans and business continuity plans in case of emergency. - (3) The Bank invited the FSC's Banking Bureau, the Financial Information Services Co., the Taiwan Depository and Clearing Corporation, and the Taiwan Clearing House to participate in panel discussions on promoting sound operation of the payment system held in April and November. - (4) The Bank required that participants of CCHS and IRS conduct self-evaluations based on the BIS Core Principles and send the report to the Bank for further review by November.
+Those who failed to meet the standards as per the Core Principles were asked to improve their operations and risk management mechanism.